wabkur/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-function that prints the number of arguments already printed and the new argument value
+function that converts a number from base 10 to another base passed as argument